 Now the total space required for now is: APS x APW x TP = 2 x 100 x 5 = 1000MB

 The Disk space required after one year is: APS x APW x TP x G = 1000 x 25% = 250MB

 Now, this would be applicable to a blog website.
 Now if there are websites that contain videos, Audio, or heavy applications then APS will also increase.
 For example, Youtube increases its storage capacity on a daily basis, YouTube needs more than a petabyte of new storage every single day.

 Now it’s not about disk space only, the disk type also has a key role in your web server’s performance.
 There are mainly 3 types of disk drives the web hosting company offers, So let’s talk about them.

 In the past, most hosting companies used hard disk drives (HDDs) as core storage devices.
-It was before 2009 before SSD came into the market.
+It was before 2009 when SSD came into the market.
 HDD is not too slow but if we talk about it these days SSD has outpowered HDD.

 You should always consider SSD if you are opting for shared hosting.
 The only time you should use an HDD is when the hosting provider gives you mixed storage.

 Solid-state drives came to the market in 2009 and made a revolution.
 Earlier SSD used to be expensive and not quite popular but over time it took over the market.